AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-command-overview/r-ir-material-attributes.md

 ---
 description: These attributes define materials to be applied to the selected object.
-seo-description: These attributes define materials to be applied to the selected object.
-seo-title: Material attributes

 solution: Experience Manager
 title: Material attributes
-uuid: afdff304-f607-4820-bdb2-f428271efb87

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---